alexnitta/faunauth/README.md

 2. [Detecting leaked authentication tokens in FQL](https://fauna.com/blog/detecting-leaked-authentication-tokens-in-fql) - source code in [advanced refresh blueprint](https://github.com/fauna-labs/fauna-blueprints/tree/main/official/auth/refresh-tokens-advanced)

 The `fauna` folder contains the building blocks for reusable FQL statements that can be added to an existing Fauna database.
 For example, the `login` function at [./fauna/src/login.js](./fauna/src/login.js) is added to a database by running the `CreateFunction` statement in [./fauna/resources/functions/login.js](./fauna/resources/functions/login.js).
 This creates a UDF or user-defined function that can later be called with a Fauna client, which is done within [./src/auth/login](./src/auth/login.ts).

-## Error handling

-To help your consuming application make use of errors, we use a class called `ErrorWithKey` that extends from the usual JavaScript `Error`.
-This class has a `.key` property that functions as a unique key for the particular reason the error ocurred.
-This allows you to set up internationalization logic that uses the error's `.key` property to look up a user-facing message based on the current locale.
-Each of these errors also has the normal `.message` property that displays an error message in the English (United States) locale, which you can display if you so choose as a default option.
-The type definition for these keys is exposed in the types as `ErrorKey`.